Author Archives: Paul Roberts

 The people of Ngāti Te Whiti trace their descent from Te Whiti O Rongomai who lived in the mid 1700s.

 There are many claims, in both official records and by researchers, that Wakaiwa Rāwinia belonged to the Ngāti Te Whiti hapū.
-Moreover, Wakaiwa Rāwinia was also said to be related to leading Ngāti Te Whiti rangatira (H & J Mitchell 2014, p337), with one source incorrectly claiming that Wakaiwa was the sister of Te Wharepouri (A Preston, 1991).
+Moreover, Wakaiwa Rāwinia was also said to be related to leading Ngāti Te Whiti rangatira (H & J Mitchell 2014, p337), with some mistakingly claiming that Wakaiwa was the sister of Te Wharepouri (A Preston, 1991).
+A commenorative plaque on the Wellington waterfront also states Rāwinia and Wharepouri were siblings.
+However, describing their relationship as being siblings may have been an acknowledgement that the two were of the same generation and closely related.
+That Māori describe close family relationships has been confusing to Europeans, dating as far back as Jame Cook’s second voyage to New Zealand where, at Totara-nui in May 1773, ‘The Europeans had difficulties in understanding Māori kinship [when] brothers or sisters [could be] any close relations of the same generation” Salmond, 2018: p76).

 As noted elsewhere, there are references to her father Eruera also being of Ngāti Te Whiti.
-While I have found no direct whakapapa links to confirm that relationship, a census of Maori and Pākehā organised by Donald McLean in 1847 provides evidence confirming the historical references to Rāwinia being of Ngāti Te Whiti were right: Eruera, Rāwinia, Kararaina and Hera are all listed as being of ‘Ngati Te Witi’ (the spelling probably being due to the local dialect having a silent ‘h’).
+A census of Māori and Pākehā organised by Donald McLean in 1847 provides evidence confirming the historical references to Rāwinia being of Ngāti Te Whiti: Eruera, Rāwinia, Kararaina and Hera are all listed as being of ‘Ngati Te Witi’ (the spelling probably being due to the local dialect having a silent ‘h’).
 A side note records ‘Barrett’s children, Kararaina and Sarah’.
 Poharama and other Ngāti Te Whiti people are also listed (Inspector of Police – statistics and census returns, Maori and Pakeha).
 The census listed a total of 25 hāpu or pā identities.

 The ‘Eruera’ listed in the census is very likely to be Rāwinia’s father, Eruera Te Puke Mahurangi, as other McLean papers reference a dispute between Poharama and ‘the father of the native woman [Barrett] is married to’ and ‘the chief Eruera of the Ngamotu tribe’.
 In December 1847 Governor George Grey met with the Ngamotu chiefs, including ‘the old chief Eruera’.
-There can no longer be any doubt that Eruera was of Ngāti Te Whiti ancestry.

-Rāwinia’s parents lived at Ratapihipihi at the time of Barrett’s arrival in 1828.
+Rāwinia’s parents lived at Rātāpihipihi at the time of Barrett’s arrival in 1828.
 The Honeyfield whānau interest was retained at least until the 1940’s.
-The Ratapihipihi A East Block was granted by the Māori Land Court to Ronald McLean, son of Ellen Caroline Honeyfield, on 5 July 1942.
+The Rātāpihipihi A East Block was granted by the Māori Land Court to Ronald McLean, son of Ellen Caroline Honeyfield, on 5 July 1942.

-Dicky and Rāwhinia are buried at the Wahi Tapu urupa at Ngamotu Beach, part of the contemporary and traditional Ngāti Te Whiti rohe.
+Dicky and Rāwinia are buried at the Wahi Tapu urupa at Ngāmotu Beach, part of the contemporary and traditional Ngāti Te Whiti rohe.

 Ngāti Te Whiti currently trace their right of occupation to a number of kinship groups such as Moturoa, Ngāmotu, Ngāti Tuparikino, Ngāti Hamua and Ngāti Tawhirikura, only one of which survive today.
-However, Ngāmotu were clearly the leading hapū identity for most of the 19th century, with several sub-hapū, including Ngāti Te Whiti.
 Further research is required to reveal the process and timing which has resulted in Ngāmotu being superseded by Ngāti Te Whiti.

 Several of those actively involved with the hapū today have Honeyfield or Love ancestry.